-For purposes of Coverdell ESAs, an eligible educational institution can be either an eligible postsecondary school or an eligible elementary or secondary school.
+An eligible educational institution can be either an eligible postsecondary school or an eligible elementary or secondary school.

 Eligible postsecondary school.
-This is any college, university, vocational school, or other postsecondary educational institution eligible to participate in a student aid program administered by the U.S. Department of Education.
-It includes virtually all accredited public, nonprofit, and proprietary (privately owned profit-making) postsecondary institutions.
+An eligible postsecondary school is generally any accredited public, nonprofit, or proprietary (privately owned profit-making) college, university, vocational school, or other postsecondary educational institution.
+Also, the institution must be eligible to participate in a student aid program administered by the U.S. Department of Education.
+Virtually all accredited postsecondary institutions meet this definition.
 The educational institution should be able to tell you if it is an eligible educational institution.

-Certain educational institutions located outside the United States also participate in the U.S. Department of Education's Federal Student Aid (FSA) programs.
+An eligible educational institution also includes certain educational institutions located outside the United States that are eligible to participate in a student aid program administered by the U.S. Department of Education.

 Eligible elementary or secondary school.
-This is any public, private, or religious school that provides elementary or secondary education (kindergarten through grade 12), as determined under state law.
+An eligible elementary or secondary school is any public, private, or religious school that provides elementary or secondary education (kindergarten through grade 12), as determined under state law.